 By Blake D. Lewis

-- the expense is an ordinary and necessary expense under section 162(a) paid or incurred during the taxable year in carrying on any trade or business;
+- The expense is an ordinary and necessary expense under section 162(a) paid or incurred during the taxable year in carrying on a trade or business;

 - The expense is not lavish or extravagant under the circumstances;